-HARSHA GROUP OF INSTITUTUIONS Those who are with a carrier mind this is an opportunity to enter this noble professions.
+HARSHA INSTITUTUIONS Those who are with a career mind this is an opportunity to enter this noble professions.
 It is unique because, there is an element of service to the humanity coupled with achievement and orientation to a noble profession.
 Sri Srinivasa Charitable Trust (R) has successively GNM,BSc( Nursing) P.B.Bsc Nursing,M.sc Nursing and also Bachelor of physiotherapy,Medical, Para-Medical courses. i.e., Radiology , Medical Laboratory Technology and Post Basic Emergency Disaster Nursing Course which are Affiliated to Indian Nursing Council, Rajiv Gandhi University of Health Sciences, Karnataka Nursing Council, KSDNEB, Bangalore..Also it is proud to mention that even pre-university courses has been established under same Trust.
 It believes in training professionals from not only India but all over the world to meet the great challenges of the field of Nursing.
-Professional Nursing is a carrier and noble services to the people.
-Nursing as a profession advanced along with other health professions so we are assuring a comprehensive health care program and the Institution prepares our students to develop the ability to analyze the situation, problems and critical evaluation to take responsibilities for maximum professional achievements throughout their carrier.
-Harsha School and College of Nursing believes in systematic educational process to meet the challenges of nursing carrier globally and also meet the needs of modern society in total.
+Professional Nursing is a career and noble services to the people.
+Nursing as a profession advanced along with other health professions so we are assuring a comprehensive health care program and the Institution prepares our students to develop the ability to analyze the situation, problems and critical evaluation to take responsibilities for maximum professional achievements throughout their career.
+Harsha School and College of Nursing believes in systematic educational process to meet the challenges of nursing career globally and also meet the needs of modern society in total.

 Bangalore is popularly known as “garden city “of India because of its climate, greenery & hygienic conditions.
 It is one of the fastest developing cities in Asia having enormous achievement in the field of education.
 Bangalore has become one of the best educational hub since there is ideal condition for basic as well as higher studies.